maxwolff/vasctrac/README.md

 First, we took the magnitude of the (x,y,z) sensor readings (steps.py).
 Next, we used a low-pass butterworth filter to smooth noise in the data (steps.py).
 We found steps by looking for relative extrema in the magnitude (steps.py).
 We found a window of .6 seconds worked best, roughly our average stride duration (30 data points on each side * .01 seconds * both sides = .6 second window on each side).

+To predict distance, we calculated expected steps and multiplied by a constant representing average step length.
+We found this to be 1.7 feet (dist.py).

 One hurdle in our analysis was that the elderly population at highest risk for PAD is also at high risk for several other gait-effecting conditions (arthritis, bad hip, etc).
 Vasctrac hypothesized that the charactaristic swelling pain from PAD could differentiate PAD-induced walking difficulty from the more consistent pain from other conditions.
 To test this, we created found the ratio of # steps taken during seconds 0 - 100 to steps taken in seconds and 100 - 400 (abi_t4.py).
 We found this measure had a .25 correlation with ABI, not huge, but enough to be interesting.